Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-We gathered feedback on proposed changes to Alberta’s Food Regulation and Food Retail and Foodservices Code that will make it easier for Albertans to make, sell and purchase low-risk, home-prepared foods.
+We gathered feedback on proposed changes to Alberta’s Food Regulation and Food Retail and Foodservices Code to make it easier for Albertans to make, sell and purchase low-risk, home-prepared foods.

 Low-risk foods don't require temperature control and have a low risk of foodborne illness.
 Some examples include baked goods, jams/jellies, candies, pickled foods and cereals.

-Your feedback will help inform potential changes to Alberta's Food Regulation and Code, expected to be introduced in the spring of 2020.
+Your feedback helped inform changes to Alberta's Food Regulation and Code, which was introduced in the spring of 2020.

 - Improving access to local food (May 28, 2020)